Holographic inflation and slow-roll inflation within R\'enyi entropic framework in the light of ACT DR6: Introduction

-This paper has two main objectives: to investigate holographic inflation and to examine slow-roll inflation in RHDE model.
+Under the Rényi cosmology framework, which was previously used to describe late-time acceleration, the vacuum case yields a de Sitter inflationary expansion without requiring an inflaton field~\cite{Ghaffari2019}.
+Within the RHDE framework, questions arise as to whether holographic inflation is supported by observations and whether slow-roll inflation with a power-law potential is supported by observations.
+This paper will address these issues.
+This paper has two main objectives: to investigate holographic inflation and to examine slow-roll inflation in the RHDE model.
 The paper is organized as follows: In Section II, we examine holographic inflation in the RHDE framework.
 In Section III, we analyze slow-roll inflation in the same model.
 Finally, our main conclusions are presented in Section IV.

-\section{Holographic inflation}
+\section{Holographic Inflation}